Witness describes what led to cheating accusation by Joel Dahmen on PGA Tour

 Michael Klock was working ShotLink at the Quicken Loans National Sunday on the 10th green when Sung Kang’s second shot crossed the hazard line and triggered an accusation of “cheating” from playing partner Joel Dahmen.

-Klock says he is certain Kang’s shot never returned inbounds once it crossed the hazard line.
+Klock says he is certain Kang’s shot crossed the hazard line only once.

-“Kang’s second shot was very far left and at no point ever came close to being inbounds from the initial point of entry 225 yards or so back,” Klock told Golfweek Monday.
+“Kang’s second shot was very far left and at no point ever came close to being in bounds from the initial point of entry 225 yards or so back,” Klock told Golfweek Monday.

 Klock added that the ball landed “about 6-8 feet into the hazard in a batch of taller, bamboo-like weeds.”
 This was Klock’s second year working ShotLink at the QL National.
 He was at the fairway on No. 4 Friday afternoon and the 15th green on Saturday.

 Above is the ShotLink image of the shot’s path.
-The red “4” is where Kang claimed his ball came back in before going back out-of-bounds again.

 Klock said the discussion between Kang and Dahmen also became quite heated as the officials considered their ruling and another group was allowed to play through.